MemoryMmy/Hibuffer/README.md

 ## Open Source

-The computer code of our HIBuffer will be fully open source in the future.
+The computer code of HiBuffer will be open source in the future.